edsilv/aframe-workshop/README.md

 In the following exercises you will follow along with the workshop instructor to create a series of web pages that allow you to view 3D content displayed over printed AR markers using your smartphone.

 We will be using https://netlify.com to serve these web pages from a github repository.
+Netlify supports SSL (https) by default, which is necessary for accessing your phone's camera.

 First create a github repository called `asyncjs-aframe-workshop` and clone it to your laptop.